Milvus is a 100% free open-source project.

 Yes.
 When a query request comes, Milvus searches both incremental data and historical data by loading them into memory.
-Incremental data are data in the growing segments, which are buffered in memory before they reach the threshold to be persisted in storage engine, while historical data are from the sealed segments that are stored in the object storage.
+Incremental data are in the growing segments, which are buffered in memory before they reach the threshold to be persisted in storage engine, while historical data are from the sealed segments that are stored in the object storage.
 Incremental data and historical data together constitute the whole dataset to search.

 Yes.
 For queries on the same collection, Milvus concurrently searches the incremental and historical data.
 However, queries on different collections are conducted in series.
 Whereas the historical data can be an extremely huge dataset, searches on the historical data are relatively more time-consuming and essentially performed in series.
-The formal release of Milvus 2.0 will improve this issue.

 Data in MinIO is designed to remain for a certain period of time for the convenience of data rollback.